 - Ponder creative work

-Isn’t this what we’re ultimately seeking as artists?
+As artists, isn’t this what we’re ultimately seeking?
 For others to see our work, to love our work, to have our work mean something to someone else and then have them come back for more?
 This right here is what I’d call a pleasurable, joyful and rewarding experience for an artist.
 It’s not complicated!
 This was such a profound moment for me.

 Things needed to go!